CharafChnioune/MFLUX-WEBUI/readme.md

 - Adjust Ollama settings, including the model and system prompt, in the Ollama Settings section.

 ## Changelog

+### Qwen v3 Enhancements (Tag: `qwen3`)

+This tag introduces a richer Qwen workflow on top of the existing MFLUX WebUI:

+- **Qwen Image tab**
+  - Text-to-image generation with the Qwen Image model
+  - Supports multilingual prompts (Chinese and English), negative prompts, LoRA, quantization, seeds and multiple images per batch
+  - Optional init image input for Qwen-based image-to-image generation

+- **Qwen Image Edit tab**
+  - Uses `Qwen-Image-Edit` for semantic and appearance editing:
+    - Semantic edits: IP creation, viewpoint changes (90°/180° rotations), style transfer, background/clothing changes
+    - Appearance edits: add/remove elements while preserving the rest of the image
+    - Precise text editing in English and Chinese (posters, signs, etc.)
+  - Supports:
+    - Multiple reference images
+    - LoRA integration and quantization
+    - Seed control and metadata export

+- **Chained editing workflow**
+  - After running Qwen Image Edit, the **Use last output as input** button reuses the latest edited images as new reference images
+  - Enables step-by-step refinement workflows (e.g. progressively correcting calligraphy or fine-grained local changes)

+- **Region-based editing (crop helper)**
+  - A dedicated **Preview / Crop (optional)** image area in the Qwen Edit tab allows selecting a region with the selection tool
+  - The selected crop is saved and used as the sole reference image for the next Qwen-Image-Edit call
+  - This makes it easy to target specific regions (e.g. a single character, logo, or object) for precise edits

+These enhancements sit on top of the standard MFLUX Qwen integration and do not change the underlying Qwen models; they add a more powerful and user-friendly workflow layer around Qwen-Image and Qwen-Image-Edit.

 ### v0.9.3 (Latest) - Hotfix Release